negin513/hpc-docs-demo/docs/index.md

-# User documentation for NCAR high-performance computing
+# User Documentation for NCAR High Performance Computing

 This is the home of user documentation for the NCAR high-performance computing (HPC) and storage resources that CISL manages.